qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 def compute_vector(text):
     """
     Computes a vector from logits and attention mask using ReLU, log, and max operations.

-    Args:
-    logits (torch.Tensor): The logits output from a model. attention_mask (torch.Tensor): The attention mask corresponding to the input tokens.

-    Returns:
-    torch.Tensor: Computed vector.
     """
     tokens = tokenizer(text, return_tensors="pt")
     output = model(**tokens)